microsoft/onnxruntime/docs/extensions/index.md

 ## What is ONNXRuntime-Extensions?

-ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNX Runtime Custom Operator ABIs.
-It includes a set of Custom Operators to support common model pre- and post-processing for audio, vision, text, and language models.
+ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via the ONNX Runtime custom operator interface.
+It includes a set of Custom Operators to support common model pre and post-processing for audio, vision, text, and language models.
 As with ONNX Runtime, Extensions also supports multiple languages and platforms (Python on Windows/Linux/macOS, Android and iOS mobile platforms and Web-Assembly for web.

 The basic workflow is to add the custom operators to an ONNX model and then to perform inference on the enhanced model with ONNX Runtime and ONNXRuntime-Extensions packages.